-There were no occurrences of drug and alcohol-related incidents or fatalities on campus.
-Additionally, there were no drug and alcohol-related incidents or fatalities that were reported to campus officials.
+There was one occurrence of a drug and alcohol-related incident.
+There were no occurrences of drug and alcohol-related fatalities on campus.
 TUN does not allow alcohol on campus.
 TUN does not have any residence halls.

 The Summer 2022 survey was completed by 232 students.
 Students were quizzed on where to find the policies and where to access help if they or another student are concerned about alcohol or other drug related issues.
 In addition, the students' opinions were solicited about prescription and nonprescription drug use.
 Rates of consumption of various substances including alcohol, marijuana, tobacco, cocaine, amphetamine, opiates, steroids, hallucinogens, designer drugs, and other illegal drugs were assessed.
 The percent of students who endorsed "did not use" for alcohol was 20%, for marijuana 79%, cigarettes and cigars 90%, and for all others on the list 96-98% indicated that they "did not use."